 I believe that by looking back throughout the history of the sport and recognizing what the changes were over the years and fully understanding the effects that each of the changes had on the overall direction of the sport that we can address them one by one and fix a lot of the issues in the sport.

-So now that I have pointed out a lot of the problems here are some viable solutions.
+I have pointed out a lot of the problems, here are some viable solutions.

-We can show relatable sides of the sport to America.
-These days all people that dont ride see is stuff they couldn't do, only the most extreme stuff, motocross is a lifestyle, its a group, it's fun, there is a strong social aspect, and there are easy to ride, more mellow versions of dirt bikes that a lot of people just don't know about, because they aren't being focused on by the AMA and there are no race classes for them.
+With a Social enterprise, website, plus live events we can show relatable sides of the sport to America.
+These days people that dont ride mostly see extreme stuff they couldn't do, only the most extreme stuff is shown on TV. motocross is a lifestyle, its a group, it's fun, there is a strong social aspect, and there are easy to ride, more mellow versions of dirt bikes that a lot of people just don't know about, because they aren't being focused on by the AMA and there are no race classes for them.

-The sport creates friendships and a brotherhood, it encourages a healthy lifestyle it puts a focus on exercise and nutrition.
-But does the average joe know that?
+The sport creates friendships and a brotherhood, it encourages a healthy lifestyle it puts a focus on a healthy lifestyle, exercise and nutrition.
+But does the average person know that?

 Education: